spkrishnan/JNPRLync/README.md

 Setup MSLync SDN API environment

 Step2:
-Copy all the files in the project to a single directory Install PyEZ libraries; "pip install junos-eznc"
+Copy all the files in the project to a single directory;
+Install PyEZ libraries; "pip install junos-eznc"